-The Russia Investigations: Comey At Imbroglio's Center But Does He Bring Clarity?
+The Russia Investigations: Comey At Imbroglio's Center, But Does He Bring Clarity?

 Donald Trump's longtime personal attorney, Michael Cohen, has a lot on his plate these days.

-He is handling the legal challenge from pornographic actress Stormy Daniels over the payment Cohen made to her before Election Day in 2016.
+He is handling the legal challenge from porn actress Stormy Daniels over the payment Cohen made to her before Election Day in 2016.
 And he is dueling in federal court with the U.S Attorney's Office for the Southern District of New York over the cache of evidence the FBI seized from him in raids earlier this month, as part of a criminal investigation that hasn't thus far yielded specific charges against him.

 Cohen's camp says that with this as the backdrop, and for no other reason, he decided to drop defamation lawsuits against BuzzFeed News and the political intelligence firm Fusion GPS, as NPR's Miles Parks and Tamara Keith reported this week.
-The decision was not because Cohen now doesn't feel he was wronged or that there's any factual basis to the Steele dossier, his lawyer said.
+The decision was not because Cohen now doesn't feel that he was wronged or that there's any factual basis to the Steele dossier, his lawyer said.

-But with the lawsuits now spiked, there'll be no discovery process, as Fusion GPS retorted in its statement.
-The company suggested that Cohen might have been uneasy with what that might have turned up, especially "under penalty of perjury."
+But with the lawsuits now spiked, there'll be no discovery process, as Fusion GPS said in its statement.
+The company suggested that Cohen might have been uneasy with what might have turned up, especially "under penalty of perjury."

-No matter what the reason, the end of the suit eliminates one of the potential avenues by which the factual claims in the dossier might have been stood up or knocked down.
+No matter the reason, the end of the suit eliminates one of the potential avenues by which the factual claims in the dossier might have been stood up or knocked down.

 That doesn't mean the public might not learn more, though.